 ... globalSettings__mail__smtp__host=<placeholder> globalSettings__mail__smtp__port=<placeholder> globalSettings__mail__smtp__ssl=<placeholder> globalSettings__mail__smtp__username=<placeholder> globalSettings__mail__smtp__password=<placeholder> ... adminSettings__admins= ...

-globalSettings__mail__smtp...= placeholder will configure the SMTP Mail Server that will be used to send verification emails to new users and invitations to Organizations.
+globalSettings__mail__smtp...= placeholders to connect to the SMTP mail server that will be used to send verification emails to new users and invitations to organizations.
 Adding an email address to

 global.override.env, run the following command to apply your changes: